realm/realm-core/README.md

     sudo yum install python-cheetah
     sudo yum install procps-devel

-### Mac OS X 10.7 and 10.8
+### Mac OS X 10.7, 10.8, and 10.9

-On Mac OS X, the build procedure uses Clang as the C/C++ compiler.
-Clang comes with Xcode, so install Xcode if it is not already installed.
-If you have a version that preceeds 4.2, we recommend that you upgrade.
-This will ensure that the Clang version is at least 3.0.
+On Mac OS X, the build procedure uses Clang as the C/C++ compiler by default.
+It needs at least Clang 3.0 which comes with Xcode 4.2.
+On OS X 10.9 (Mavericks) we recommend at least Xcode 5.0, since in some cases when a previous version of OS X is upgraded to 10.9, you will be left with a malfunctioning set of command line tools (in particular the `lipo` command), and this is most easily fixed by upgrading to Xcode 5.
 Run the following command in the command prompt to see if you have Xcode installed, and, if so, what version it is:

     xcodebuild -version

-Make sure you also install "Command line tools" found under the preferences pane "Downloads" in Xcode.
+If you have Xcode 5 or later, you will already have the required command line tools installed.
+In Xcode 4, however, the "Command line tools" is an optional Xcode add-on that you must install.
+You can find it under the "Downloads" pane of the "Preferences" dialog in the Xcode 4 menu.

 Download the latest version of Python Cheetah (https://pypi.python.org/packages/source/C/Cheetah/Cheetah-2.4.4.tar.gz),